Your assumptions are your windows on the world. Scrub them off every once in a while, or the light won't come in. ― Isaac Asimov

 In the spring the birds are usually pairs of huns that are courting and preparing to mate, but may be singles or in small coveys.
 The whole spring season starts in the south of Spain in January and works north all the way to northern France until mid April.
 The trial dates are set to coincide with when the wheat is just high enough and the birds are paired up but not sitting on eggs.
 Most years it works out just right but sometimes the wheat is too high or too low, or the birds are not yet paired up.

 In the fall, trials are run on woodcock (wild, almost always singles), snipe (ditto) but the biggest events of the fall season are shoot-to-retrieve trials run on released pheasants.
-They take place in wooded areas where birds are set out the night before.
+They take place in wooded areas where birds (usually pheasants) are set out the night before.
 Here is a video of an autumn field trial held in southwestern France near Bordeaux.

 Different Durations: In a typical field trial in Europe, dogs run from 15 to 20 minutes, sometimes longer, but almost never more than 30 minutes.
 In North America, dogs run from 30 minutes to 3 hours!